MallocSecurity/sdk/docs/api-reference/scanApps.md

 * `app_permissions`: A breakdown of dangerous permissions granted per app.
 * `packages_with_enabled_accessibility_services`: Apps using accessibility services, often abused by spyware or intrusive apps.

+The `status` field in the returned JSON indicates the result of the operation.
+Possible values include:
+* `success` – The operation completed successfully and the result contains valid data.
+* `failed_sdk_not_initialized` – The SDK was not initialized before the function was called.
+Ensure MallocSDK has been initialised.
+* `failed_access_forbidden` – The operation was blocked, possibly due to missing permissions or restricted access.
+* `failed_no_internet_connection` – The device has no active internet connection, which is required to perform the scan.
+* `error` – A general error occurred during the operation (e.g., unexpected exception or parsing failure).

+> These status strings are defined as final constants in the [MallocSdkResponseJson](./mallocSdkResponseJson.md) class.

 ---

 ## ✅ Best Practices